TheR3dC0rner/website/content/infrastructure/gitea2/index.md

 ![](<images/Pasted image 20250723223339.png>)

-Now our organizations are setup we can now go back we can begin pushing our infrastructure scripts to the infrascripts.
+Now our organizations are setup we can now go back to our infrastructure scripts on our jumpehost and push them to to the infrascripts repo.

-Now we can go back to jumphost and get our ssh keys.
+On our original jumphost we can retieve our ssh keys.
 Now this was more for demo purposes to use Bob, i added myself to repoadmins also so my name is on my commits and not Bob.

 ![](<images/Pasted image 20250723224927.png>)

-We are now going to add these keys to a user -- in this case, I'll add them to my own account.
+The next step is to add these keys to a user -- in this case, I'll add them to my own account.

 To setup the ssh keys you click on ones profile image and click settings